luizsmania/Gemini-Farm/docs/DEPLOYMENT.md

 # 🚀 Deployment Guide

-This document consolidates all deployment and configuration instructions for Gemini Farm Tycoon.
+This document consolidates all deployment and configuration instructions for the Online Checkers Game.

 ## 📋 Table of Contents